 - Be Aware of Quarantines.
 The entire state of Florida is under quarantine for citrus greening disease and Asian citrus psyllid.
 Citrus trees, fruit or trimmings may not move into or out of Florida without a special permit.
 Not only are you risking spreading citrus diseases, but it's also against the law.

 - Check the Citrus Plant Supplier.
 Be a savvy buyer.
-Only buy citrus plants from a reputable, licensed Florida nursery.
-Follow instructions on the tag regarding the Asian citrus psyllid or HLB.
+Buy citrus plants only from a reputable, licensed Florida nursery.

 State Department of Agriculture